Prezi

-Prezi is a presentation software company founded in 2009 in Budapest.
+Prezi (short form of prezentáció in Hungarian, lit. 'presentation') is a presentation software company founded in 2009 in Budapest.
 As of 2025, they have more than 160 million users worldwide who have created approximately 400 million presentations.
 In 2019, they launched Prezi Video, a tool that allows for virtual presentations within the video screen of a live or recorded video.